 Let the client know as soon as possible

-If the employee is in a client-facing position, let their client contacts know as soon as possible that there will be a change in personnel.
+If the employee is in a client-facing position, let their client contacts know as soon as possible that there will be a personnel change.
 The best-case scenario is that an employee is leaving for positive reasons.
 In this case, the employee should give enough notice to introduce their replacement and collaborate through the transition.
 But if an employee is terminated, that’s not always possible.
 In that case, it’s best to get ahead of the rumors.
 Assume the client will hear the news from someone inside your company, or theirs.
 You’ll want to be proactive about getting the right message to them first.

 Know what you can lawfully say